Skip to main content

 The Pukehina Ratepayers and Residents Association hold a resource consent to develop a cycleway/walkway from the Pukehina Surf Club to Cutwater Road.

-It's an exciting project that's been a long time in the wings but things have been progressing!
+It's an exciting project championed by a number of locals over 15 years ago so it's been a long time in the wings!

 • We attend the Central BOP & Te Puke District Cycleway Walkway strategy meetings to keep updated with regional plans and funding ideas.
 This connection has meant that now in 2023, kōrero is moving towards linking our cycleway with Arawa Road developments, and eventually the Te Puke and Papamoa cycleways!